The Child Sex Offender Disclosure Scheme lets those who care for young people find out if a person has a record for child sexual offences.

-The aim of this scheme is to keep children safer.
+The aim of this scheme is to keep children safe.

-The pilot was independently evaluated, and theis available for download.
+The pilot was independently evaluated, and you can read the.

-As part of the drive to protect children from harm a new website, Parents Protect!, has been set up by the Lucy Faithful Foundation.
+As part of the drive to protect children from harm the Lucy Faithful Foundation set up a website, Parents Protect!.